 The Kuiper Belt is an elliptical plane in space spanning from 30 to 50 times Earth's distance from the sun, or 2.5 to 4.5 billion miles (4.5 to 7.4 billion kilometers).
 The belt is similar to the asteroid belt found between Mars and Jupiter, although the objects in the Kuiper Belt tend more to be icy rather than rocky.

 Scientists estimate that thousands of bodies more than 62 miles (100 km) in diameter travel around the sun within this belt, along with trillions of smaller objects, many of which are short-period comets.
 The region also contains several dwarf planets, round worlds too large to be considered asteroids and yet not qualifying as planets because they’re too small, on an odd orbit, and don’t clear out the space around them the way the 8 planets do.

 When the solar system formed, much of the gas, dust and rocks pulled together to form the sun and planets.
 The planets then swept most of the remaining debris into the sun or out of the solar system.
 But bodies farther out remained safe from gravitational tugs of planets like Jupiter, and so managed to stay safe as they slowly orbited the sun.
 The Kuiper Belt and its compatriot, the more distant and spherical Oort Cloud, contain the leftover remnants from the beginning of the solar system and can provide valuable insights into its birth.

-The most crowded section of the Kuiper Belt lies between 42 and 48 times Earth's distance from the sun, the classical Kuiper Belt.
-The orbit of objects in this region remain stable for the most part, although some occasionally have their course changed slightly when they drift too close to Neptune.
+The classical Kuiper Belt — the most crowded section — lies between 42 and 48 times Earth's distance from the sun.
+The orbit of objects in this region remain stable for the most part, although some objects occasionally have their course changed slightly when they drift too close to Neptune.

 Kuiper Belt Objects